 In addition, some activities may be unsuitable for young children and as such we impose the following age requirements:

-there is a minimum age on all tours (other than family tours) of 15 if accompanied by an adult; and
+B. there is a minimum age on all tours (other than family tours) of 15 if accompanied by an adult; and

-in respect to family tours, there is a minimum age of 5 and a maximum age of 16 for all minors if accompanied by an adult.
+C. In respect to family tours, there is a minimum age of 5 and a maximum age of 16 for all minors if accompanied by an adult.

-there is a minimum age of 16 for quad bikes and rock-climbing optional activities.
+D. There is a minimum age of 16 for quad bikes and rock-climbing optional activities.

 The personal data we may need to store, and use include the names and contact details of you and your party, credit/debit or other payment details, passport details and where applicable, details concerning any disability, medical conditions or dietary requirements (which might disclose directly or indirectly your religious beliefs).

 We are the data controller for the purposes of the Data Protection Act 2018.
 As such, we implement systems to ensure that adequate security measures are in place to protect your personal data at all times.
 This includes protecting any of your personal data that we send to our suppliers who process your personal data on our behalf for the purpose of your tour booking.